Cycling Sobremunt in Mallorca

 The Ma-1041 road which leads to the base of Sobremunt is peppered with local restaurants and cafes where to grab a nice bite pre and post-ride.
 If you want to order a typical Mallorcan breakfast there are two basics that are worth a try: “ensaimada”, a fluffy wheat pastry, and toast with “sobrasada”, a cured pork spiced spread.

-The Best Cycling Climbs in Mallorca
+The Best Cycling Climbs In Mallorca

 If you enjoyed reading about the Sobremunt climb, check out these other great cycling climbs in Mallorca.